unmaya/Girder/README.md

 Girder 0.2.0 (Alpha) [demo](http://unmaya.github.io/Girder/)
 ====================

-A simple grid toolkit built on Sass.
+A simple CSS grid toolkit built on Sass.
 Its a minimalist solution designed to be responsive and semantic.
 It includes some utilities to build prototypes quickly and I use it for smaller projects and as a kickstarter template.

 ---